ETS-Next-Gen/writing_observer/docs/workshop.md

 Prerequisites:

-* Unix-style system (Ubuntu is most tested, but MacOS and WSL should both work)
+* Unix-style system (Ubuntu is most tested).
+MacOS should work as well.
+Windows should work with WSL, but you'll need to [install it beforehand](https://learn.microsoft.com/en-us/windows/wsl/install).
 * `python 3`.
 We tested and recommend 3.10, but anything newer than 3.9 should work

 Recommendations: